MahinMuhammad/Poke/README.md

 <!-- limitations under the License.-->

 <h1>Poke</h1>
-  Poke is an iOS app built with SwiftUI that is a general purpose chatting application
+  Poke is an iOS app built with SwiftUI that is a secured chatting application for parents to kids.

 <h3>Graphical User Interface</h3>
   <table style="border:none">